A. Javier Trevino

 Social Theory; Sociology of Law; Deviance and Social Control; Criminology.

-I'm currently writing a book on service sociology and a textbook on social problems.
+I'm currently writing a textbook on social problems.

 I teach courses in Sociological Theory, Sociology of Law, Criminology, Deviance and Social Control, Latino Communities.